Lynn Chadwick: Later years

-During the 1960s, Chadwick began to work in a more abstract style, producing works such as King (1964), which were influenced by Easter Island figures, as well as a series of colourful "Pyramid" and "Split" sculptures – clean geometrical shapes made from Formica on wood.
+During the 1960s, Chadwick began to work in a more abstract style, producing works such as King (1964), which were influenced by Easter Island figures (moai), as well as a series of colourful "Pyramid" and "Split" sculptures – clean geometrical shapes made from Formica on wood.
 He also continued to create abstract human forms; male figures generally had blocky rectangular heads (as seen in 1960 piece The Watchers), while females had heads formed of more delicate diamonds or pyramids.

 By the end of the 1960s, Chadwick was working with complex groups of figures, notably the "Elektra" series.
 He also introduced polished facets to his bronze works, which would accentuate some part of the figure's anatomy, such as Three Elektras.

 Around 1968, Chadwick created works that used a matt patina over some of the bronze, but with faces or chests burnished to a high golden sheen, a technique already seen in works of sculptors including Armitage.

 This method appeared in Chadwick's Elektras and according to Chadwick stemmed from his desire 'to get a bit of contrast and colour'.

-The long series of standing, sitting, and reclining couples on which Chadwick worked between 1968 and 1990 offer infinitesimal adjustments in the male and female figures’ relation to each other—the elusive “attitude” which, for Chadwick, was a sculpture’s whole expressive point.
+The long series of standing, sitting, and reclining couples on which Chadwick worked between 1968 and 1990 offer infinitesimal adjustments in the male and female figures' relation to each other—the elusive "attitude" which, for Chadwick, was a sculpture's whole expressive point.

 In 1973 Chadwick had begun to clothe his figures in pleated drapery – figures often were winged, with billowing cloaks, such as in Pair of Walking Figures – Jubilee 1977.
 This continued in the 1980s, where works such as High Wind exaggerated the effects of wind.
 Clothed sitting couples also began to appear on benches, as Chadwick began to explore how far he could push his method towards naturalism.